OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: Introduction

-In this paper, we introduce \textbf{OmniX}, a versatile framework repurposing pre-trained 2D flow matching models for panoramic generation, intrinsic perception, and masked completion.
-First, we establish a unified formulation for different vision tasks, redirecting the 2D generative paradigm for image-to-panorama generation, panorama-to-X perception, and their generalization with mask guidance.
-Furthermore, we explore different cross-modal adapter structures capable of handling multiple inputs and propose an effective and flexible adapter structure.
-This structure can fully reuse 2D generative priors for different vision tasks without significantly changing the pre-trained model weights, effectively improving the performance of panoramic visual perception.
-In addition, we construct a synthetic panoramic dataset, PanoX, covering indoor and outdoor scenes and various visual modalities such as distance, normal, albedo, roughness, and metallic.
-This dataset addresses the shortage of high-quality panoramic data with dense geometry and material annotations.
+In addition, we construct a synthetic panorama dataset, \textbf{PanoX}, covering indoor and outdoor scenes and various visual modalities such as distance, normal, albedo, roughness, and metallic.
+This dataset addresses the shortage of high-quality panorama data with dense geometry and material annotations.

 Our main contributions are as follows: \begin{itemize}